ptrguide/ptrguide.github.io/ptr2-model-swapping.md

 Open up both the model you want to replace and the one you are replacing it with.

-You CANNOT change the first 5 lines of the model, otherwise it will BREAK it (when using hex)!
-On the model you are replacing the original one with, go to Edit > Select Block.
+You CANNOT change the first 5 lines of the model, otherwise it will BREAK it!
+On the model you are replacing it with, go to Edit > Select Block.
 Starting offset will be 00000050, ending offset will be FFFFFFFF.
 Click ok.
 Copy it with CTRL+C. If you get an error about the clipboard, ignore it.
 It should look like this!
 ![imgurimg](https://i.imgur.com/tgc1DKJ.png)
 Now go to your other model (the one you ARE replacing), and do the same block.
 This time, press CTRL+V to paste instead!
 Then save it.
 You don't have to do anything else with either model.
 Finish off by inserting it into your INT file and repackaging it.